rit-igm-web/igme-235-shared/tutorial/HW-circle-blast-1.md

 ![Screenshot](_images/circle-blast-4.png)

-- If you don't want to type in the URLs for the 2 libraries, then google "CDN Pixi" and "CDN Howler" to find and copy/paste the URLs yourself. **For now, we still recommend that you, stick to Pixi Version 6.
-Pixi Version 7 is new last semester and may not match up perfectly with some of our materials.**
+- If you don't want to type in the URLs for the 2 libraries, then google "CDN Pixi" and "CDN Howler" to find and copy/paste the URLs yourself.

 ### Is everything imported?